 A low carbon diet is an eco-friendly diet consisting of foods that leave a minimal carbon footprint.
 The goal of the diet is to reduce the total greenhouse gas emissions produced by the food of which a person eats.

 Choosing a low carbon diet can be an effective way to combat climate change.
-You may not think your food has anything to do with global warming, but in reality the food industry has an undeniable impact on the environment.
+You may not think your food has much impact on global warming, but in reality the food industry has an undeniable impact on the environment.
 A 2018 study carried out by researchers at Cambridge University found 26% of the global greenhouse gas emissions are related to the food industry.
 This is equal to approximately 13.7 billion metric tonnes of carbon dioxide.

 The low carbon diet follows a few simple tenets: eat seasonal, eat local, and eat plant-based.
 By following these 3 main rules you’ll significantly reduce the impact that your diet has on the planet.